ACROSS 110TH STREET — CLASSIC FILM PICK

 The set-up is simple.
 It's the early '70s.
-A pair of Italian mobsters get robbed splitting up a week's $300,000 take from their African American criminal associates in a Harlem brownstone.
-The heist goes bad.
-Dressed as cops, two black thieves kill everyone in the room with a machine gun.
+Three black gangsters rob a pair of Italian mobsters and their three black cohorts while splitting up $300,000 in a Harlem brownstone.
+The heist goes bad, real bad.
+Much blood is spilled.
+Dressed as cops, the thieves kill everyone in the room with a machine gun.
 During their escape, the getaway driver (Antonio Fargas) runs down a real cop.
-What transpires over the course of the story is a race between New York City detectives and Italian mobsters to track down the three men guilty of the crime.
+What transpires over the course of the story is a race between a group of openly racist New York City detectives, and Italian mobsters to track down the three men guilty of the crime.

 The local Harlem police precinct puts Lieutenant Pope (Yaphet Kotto) in charge of the case.
 Pope is black.
 This doesn't sit well with Anthony Quinn's aging racist cop character, Captain Frank Mattelli.
 Mattelli likes to use violence against black suspects he refers to as "boys" or with the "N" word.
 The filmmakers don’t sugarcoat anything.

 For their part, the mobsters put the boss's son-in-law Nick D'Salvio (Anthony Franciosa) in charge of locating and exacting revenge against the bandits.
 Nick is every bit as racist as Captain Mattelli.
 They might as well be the same person even though they theoretically represent opposite sides of the law.
 Mattelli and D'Salvio take a meeting with Harlem kingpin Doc Johnson (Richard Ward) that is notable for for so much cheap wood panelling.
 Both men come to regret the lack of respect they show Doc Johnson.